GapFilter/GapFilter/README.md

 throu.sh and throu.cpp are used for comparing the processing speeds of the three solutions.

-In test.sh, we provided an simple way of adjusting the parameters of GapFilter-AO and observing its accuracy.
+In test.sh, we provide an simple way of adjusting the parameters of GapFilter-AO and observing its accuracy.
 The meaning of some of the options are provided in the chart below:

 | Option name      | meaning                                                               |
 |--------------------|-----------------------------------------------------------------------|